envoyproxy/envoy-website/learn/health-check.md

 ---
 layout: learn
-title: Healthly Hosts in Envoy
+title: Healthy Hosts in Envoy
 description: >
   Envoy can be configured with both active and passive health checking in order to make the best load balancing decision possible.
 See how to configure